+Spring 2019/MA 262

-MA 262 Homework 2: Parameterized Curves.
+HW 2: Parameterized curves

-The ultimate goal of this course is to understand the relationship between vector fields, scalar fields, paramterized curves, and parameterized surfaces.
+The ultimate goal of this course is to understand the relationship between vector fields, scalar fields, parameterized curves, and parameterized surfaces.
 The goal of this homework assignment is to get you comfortable with parameterized curves.
 In a future homework assignment, we'll elaborate on some of the problems below.

-Read Sections 3.1 and 3.2
+Task 0: Read Sections 3.1 (you may skip the optional section) and 3.2.
 We'll cover 3.2 in a fair amount of detail in class.
 As you read pay attention to:

 - The definition of velocity, speed, and acceleration of a path. - The definition of length of a path.
 Why is it a sensible definition? - How to reparameterize by arc length.
-This is a concept many students find challenging take the time to absorb it. - The definition of unit tangent vector and curvature p 189: 1-3, 7, 9, 25, 26, 30
+This is a concept many students find challenging take the time to absorb it. - The definition of unit tangent vector and curvature

-These problems are intended to give you experience calculating quantitites of interest to us.
+Problem 1: These problems are intended to give you experience calculating quantities of interest to us.
 You should also take the time to plot the paths using a computer so you can make connections between the formulas and the pictures.
+Remember: you may not use the solutions to the text and you must credit any source you rely on.